waku-org/specs/informational/req-res-reliability.md

 ### Light Push

+- While sending message with Light Push - it is advised to use more than 1 peer in order to increase changes of delivering message.

-In case sending message failed - node should try to re-send message after some interval.
+- If sending message is failed to all of the peers - node should try to re-send message after some interval and continue doing so while OK response is received.

 ### Filter